 Reading the Sensor — Python on Raspberry Pi 5

-With the extension board in place, the full signal chain is: Raspberry Pi 5 → I²C → PCA9548 Multiplexer → STEMMA QT cable → Extension Board → STEMMA QT cable → SHT45 sensor.
+In the full system, the Raspberry Pi 5 reads the SHT45 sensors via I²C through the PCA9548 multiplexer and my custom extension board.
+The full signal chain: Pi 5 → I²C → PCA9548 Multiplexer → STEMMA QT cable → Extension Board → STEMMA QT cable → SHT45 sensor.
 The Pi reads temperature and humidity data from each sensor through the multiplexer using Python and the Adafruit CircuitPython libraries.

 Libraries Used